rajathshetty00/emi-calculator/README.md

 # emi-calculator
 Created with CodeSandbox

-Created with React 17.
+Created with React.
-Frameworks used: mui and chartjs

-Application is live and can be opened from <a href="https://rajathshetty00.github.io/csb-8hzw8u/" >here</a>
+Application can be run <a href="https://codesandbox.io/s/github/rajathshetty00/emi-calculator" >here</a>